Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: Introduction

-Later on, generative adversarial imitation learning (GAIL) \citep{ho2016gail} is introduced.
-Unlike the policy matching in BC, GAIL performs the state-action distribution matching\footnote{The difference between these two matching principles can be understood as follows: state-action distribution is a marginal distribution, whereas policy is a conditional distribution.
-When infinite expert trajectories are available, both two matching principles can lead to the expert policy at optimality.
-However, they are different if expert trajectories are finite.}.
-According to the principle of state-action distribution matching, a large amount of adversarial imitation learning (AIL) methods are designed\footnote{These methods implement the state-action distribution matching in an adversarial manner (i.e., min-max optimization), so usually they are named after adversarial imitation learning.
-These methods differ in measuring the discrepancy between the agent's state-action distribution and the expert's state-action distribution.} and they are shown to have exceptional performance in practice \citep{fu2018airl, Kostrikov19dac, Kostrikov20value_dice, Brantley20disagreement}.
-For example, for locomotion control tasks with 1 expert trajectory and a planning horizon of 1000, it is empirically observed that AIL methods can nearly match the expert performance whereas BC cannot \citep{ho2016gail}. {There are two mysterious points in this phenomenon.
-First, why can AIL methods have superior performance with limited expert trajectories?
-Second, why do AIL methods maintain good performance despite the length of the planning horizon?
-In fact, the first question has been raised in \citep{ghasemipour2019divergence} and some hypotheses are proposed and evaluated by experiments.
-In this paper, we theoretically explore these two questions.}
+Generative adversarial imitation learning (GAIL) \citep{ho2016gail} is introduced as an alternative to behavioral cloning (BC).
+While BC implements direct policy matching via supervised learning, GAIL performs state-action distribution matching\footnote{The difference between these two matching principles can be understood as follows: state-action distribution is a marginal distribution, while policy is a conditional distribution.
+Both matching principles lead to the expert policy optimally when infinite expert trajectories are available, but differ with finite trajectories.}.
+Practically, AIL first recovers a reward function from expert demonstrations and subsequently uses reinforcement learning (RL) \citep{sutton2018reinforcement} methods to maximize the reward.
+This principle has led to the development of many adversarial imitation learning (AIL) methods, which minimize a certain divergence function between an agent's \emph{state-action} distribution and an expert's \citep{fu2018airl, Kostrikov19dac, Kostrikov20value_dice, Brantley20disagreement}.
+These methods have shown exceptional performance in various applications.
+For example, {as shown in Table \ref{tab:mujoco_sample_size}}, in locomotion control tasks with only one expert trajectory and a decision horizon of 1000, AIL methods can nearly match expert performance, whereas BC cannot \citep{ho2016gail}.

-In fact, we notice that lots of theoretical studies about AIL algorithms have been conducted \citep{sun2019provably, wang2020computation, zhang2020generative, rajaraman2020fundamental, nived2021provably, xu2021error, swamy2021moments, liu2021provably}.
-However, even in the simple tabular and episodic MDP (Markov decision process) setting, {the above questions are still not fully answered}.
-We elaborate on the limitation of existing studies as follows.